Albanian president in scuffle with police at opposition party HQ

 Support for the Democratic Party continues to inch up, rising by 2.6 points compared to the previous poll to reach 30.8%.
 However, this is still more than 10 points behind the Socialists on 41.3%.

-The third placed Socialist Movement for Integration (LSI), formerly led by Meta and now headed by his wife Monika Kryemadhi, is on 7.6%, down by 2.7 points.
-The LSI will cooperate with the Democrats while maintaining separate candidate lists.
+The third-placed Socialist Movement for Integration (LSI), formerly led by Meta and now headed by his wife Monika Kryemadhi, is on 7.6%, down by 2.7 points.
+The LSI will co-operate with the Democrats while maintaining separate candidate lists.

 Asked who they would vote for if an election was held this Sunday, 17.9% of respondents said they will not vote, do not know or refused to answer.